 “Jesus, Lemon,” said the first voice.
 “You in or out?”

 Len shoved her cash onto the table and pushed her way into the gym.

 Sage started forward, even though there was no way the ball would reach her.
 Probably wouldn’t even make it over the net.
 That hollow thud meant a too-slack hand, a poor serve.
 Still, she crouched low, weight on the balls of her fire-orange Asics, in case she needed to sprawl.

-The ball kissed the net, skimmed a few feet sideways along the top then dropped back on the opponent’s side, sending Sage’s bench into near-hysterics.
+The ball kissed the net, rolled a few feet sideways along the top, then dropped back on the opponent’s side, sending Sage’s bench into near-hysterics.
 Sage’s Southview Rams hadn’t defeated their hometown rival Asheville High in three seasons, and that missed serve kept her team alive.

 Kayla Davis ran up to her.
 “You got this, Sage,” she said.
 “You got it.”

 Sage nodded.
 The line judge tossed her the ball.